CleverCloud/doc.clever-cloud.com/commons/admin-console/apps-management.md

 The Clever Cloud dashboard gives you the ability to retrieve your application logs.

 To get them, just click on *Logs* in the left navbar.

+## Dedicated build

+Your application can be built on a different instance (with more ressources) if you need to.
+`pico` and `nano` scalers are using this feature by default.
+You can find the option under your application informations: `Enable dedicated build instance`.